cyverse/ds-playbooks/amqp/README.md

-# CyVerse DS RabbitMQ Playbooks
+# CyVerse DS AMQP Playbooks

-This is a collection of playbooks for deploying a RabbitMQ broker for the CyVerse Data Store.
+This is a collection of playbooks for deploying a AMQP broker for the CyVerse Data Store.

 ## Tags